mushtavikhan/agriculture-management-system/README.md

 * Humidity
 * Notes

-Keeping weather records can help maintain a history of the weather conditions experienced by a particular piece of land.
+This provides a history of weather conditions for the related land.

 ---

-  🌽 Harvest Management
+## 🌽 Harvest Management

-The harvest section is used to store information about crops collected from planting activities.
+The harvest section stores information about crops collected from planting activities, including:

-The database records information such as:

 * Harvest ID
 * Planting ID